danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 ## TODO

-- Add section like Is it Working and share screenshots of latest claude desktop usage which now includes charts: token-savings-daily-spend-by-model.jpg and token-savings-top-skills-cost-per-use.jpg
 - maybe screenshot of my VSCode setup with three terminals across the top (mention Panel Postition -> Top), 2 claude codes and one claude-monitor
 - edit